Civale wins 10th, Indians deal O’s 18th straight road loss

 Miscommunication between second baseman Pat Valaika, shortstop Freddy Galvis and third baseman Maikel Franco resulted in Ramírez reaching second, then sprinting to third when no one covered the bag.

+“We didn’t do many things right on that,” Hyde said.
+“It just got botched.
+You’ve got to follow and you can’t be standing around.
+Someone has to get to the base.”

 Baltimore opened the game with four straight hits off Civale, including RBI singles by Galvis and Mountcastle to take a 2-0 lead.
-Ramírez hit his 15th homer of the season in the first for Cleveland.
+Ramírez hit his 15th homer of the season in the first for the Indians.

 Cleveland’s Eddie Rosario singled in the second on a pitch that he didn’t swing at.
 An inside fastball from Akin struck his bat handle and dribbled toward third base, giving Rosario time to reach first after initially not running.